SEOmonitor’s rank tracker detects a few types of keywords that could be misleading, when they are added to the campaign.

 Highly localized keywords

 These are the keywords that have (significantly) different organic results based on the location the search was performed (ex: “restaurants near me”).
-They usually have high search volumes and the rank in the platform represents the rank on a fraction of those searches – the one from the city we’re pulling the ranks from.
-It’s best to keep these keywords in City-level campaigns or locations in a multi-location campaign.
+They usually have high search volumes and the rank in the platform represents the rank only from the city we're pulling ranks from, for that market.
+For localized keywords, this rank can only be derived from a small fraction of the actual search volume.
+It’s best to keep these keywords in City-level campaigns or track them from their respective locations in a multi-location campaign.

 These are the keywords that generate most of the search volume in 1-3 consecutive months of the year (eg: “Christmas gifts”).
 You should be aware of them when prioritizing your work (timing).